Skip to main content

 1. For the Play Sound node, click on the magnifying glass icon then select the camera_focus.wav.

-1. Switch to Capture Behavior Group and add Play Sound to the end of our previous behavior.
+1. Switch to Capture Behaviour Group and add Play Sound to the end of our previous behaviour.

 note